Special Forest Products Permits

 You must have a 2400-1 permit, 2400-8 permit, and/or load tags to collect and remove special forest products from a national forest above incidental amounts.
 Incidental amounts are defined as “incurred casually,” so if you are going out collecting, you will need a permit.

-Contact the nearest Forest Service offices to check availability or for more information.
+Contact the nearest Forest Service office to check availability and more information.

-Permits cost $20 for two cords of wood, up to a limit of six cords per household, per year,
+Permits cost $20 for two cords of wood, up to a limit of six cords per person, per household, per year,

-Firewood permits are good for two weeks from the date of issue,
+Firewood permits are good for 30 calendar days from the date of issue,

 A permit allows you to collect firewood; it does not guarantee availability,